aristanetworks/atd-public/topologies/datacenter/labguides/source/aa-cvp_upgrade.rst

         ➜  project

     .. note::
        You should now be back to the terminal session on the ATD jumphost in the vs-code window.
-Notice the prompt changes from the previous step as you exit the SSH session.
+Notice the prompt changes back to **➜ project** from the previous step as you exit the SSH session.

 #.
 Clone example scripts repo, and examine the script help option